shravani1004/Shravani_S/Exp_03.md

 # Experiment - 03
-Analysis of Differential Amplifier Circuit.
+# Analysis of Differential Amplifier Circuit.
-# Introduction :

 # Objective :
 The aim of this experiment is to design and analyze a MOS differential amplifier based on given specifications.
 The experiment involves DC analysis, transient analysis, and frequency response evaluation to extract key parameters affecting amplifier performance.